NSS-Day-Cohort-64/rare-django-client-init-to-win-it/README.md

 ## Installation

 ### Backend
-Certainly!
-Below is a sample README file that includes a link to the server-side code.

----

-# Project Name

-## Description

-This is the client-side application for [Project Name].
-It is built using [Technologies used, e.g., React, Redux, etc.].
-This application allows users to [Briefly describe what the application does].

-## Features

-- User authentication with JWT
-- [Other features]
-- [Other features]

-## Installation

-1. Clone this repository and navigate into the directory.
-2. Run `npm install` to install dependencies.
-3. Run `npm start` to start the application.

 ## Server-Side Code

 The server-side code for this project can be found [here](https://github.com/NSS-Day-Cohort-64/rare-django-server-rare-django-server-init-to-win-it).

-## Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

-## License

-[Your License]

----

-Feel free to modify this template as needed for your project!
 1. Clone the repository to your local machine.
 2. Navigate to the `backend` directory.
 3. Run `python manage.py migrate` to set up the database.